 "If somebody had bad breath, we typically ask if they have had facial pain underneath their eyes and on their forehead," says Dr Anton Emmanuel, consultant gastroenterologist at University College Hospital.
 "Those two areas are where your sinuses are.
 And sometimes chronic sinusitis can cause bad breath."

 People with chronic sinusitis often have post-nasal drip, which is when the excess mucus produced by the sinuses drips down the throat and coats the back of the tongue with a layer of mucus.
 This bacteria-rich mucus gives off a foul odour.

 Some people use tongue scrapers (see below) to remove the mucus from their tongue, but this is only a temporary solution.
-If you suspect that you have chronic (long term) sinusitis, you should see your GP.
+If you suspect that you have chronic (long-term) sinusitis, you should seek medical advice.